koknat/dif/README.md

        -case              Convert files to lowercase before comparing

-       -split             Splits each line on whitespace

-       -splitChar 'char'  Splits each line on 'char' For example:  -splitChar ','

-       -trim              Trims each line to 105 characters Useful when lines are very long, and the important information is near the beginning

-       -trimChars N       Trims with specified number of characters, instead of 105

-       -comments          Remove any comments like // or # or single-line */ /*.
-Also removes trailing whitespace

-       -dos2unix          Run all files through dos2unix

-       -round 'string'    Round all numbers according to the sprintf string For example -round '%0.2f'

-       -basenames         Convert path/file to file
-                          This can be useful when comparing log files which contain temporary directories

-       -grep 'regex'      Only show lines which match the user-specified Perl regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)' To grep for lines above/below matches, see the help text for option -externalPreprocessScript
+       -grep 'regex'      Only display lines which match the user-specified Perl regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)' To display lines above/below matches, see the help text for option -externalPreprocessScript

        -ignore 'regex'    Ignore any lines which match the user-specified regex This is the opposite of the -grep function

-       -start 'regex'     Start comparing file when line matches regex

-       -stop 'regex'      Stop comparing file when line matches regex The last matching line contains the 'stop' regex

-       -stopIgnoreLine    This modifies the 'stop' operation, so that The last matching line does not contain the 'stop' regex

-       -start1 -stop1 -start2 -stop2
-                          Similar to -start and -stop
-                          The '1' and '2' refer the files Enables comparing different sections within the same file, or different sections within different files

-                          For example, to compare Perl functions 'add' and 'subtract' within single file: dif a.pm -start1 'sub add' -stop1 '^}' -start2 'sub subtract' -stop '^}'

-       -function 'function_name'
-                          Compare same  Python def / Perl sub / TCL proc  function from two source files Internally, this piggybacks on the -start -stop functionality

-       -functionSort
-                          Useful when Python/Perl/TCL function have been moved within a file This option preprocesses each file, so that the function definitions are in alphabetical order

-       -search 'regex'
-       -replace 'regex'   On each line, do a global regex search and replace For example, to replace temporary filenames such as '/tmp/foo123456/bar.log' with '/tmp/file':
+       -search 'regex'    On each line, do a global regex search and replace -replace 'regex'
+                          For example, to replace temporary filenames such as '/tmp/foo123456/bar.log' with '/tmp/file':
                               -search '/tmp/\S+' -replace '/tmp/file'

                           Since the search/replace terms are interpreted as regex, remember to escape any parentheses
                               Exception:  if you are using regex grouping, do not escape the parentheses
                               For example:
                                   -search '(A|B|C)'  -replace 'D'

-                              Since the replace term is run through eval, make sure to escape any $ dollar signs Make sure you use 'single-quotes' instead of double-quotes For example, to convert all spaces to newlines, use:
+                          Since the replace term is run through 'eval', make sure to escape any $ dollar signs Make sure to use 'single-quotes' instead of double-quotes For example, to convert all spaces to newlines, use:
                               -search '\s+'  -replace '\n'

                           If case-insensitive search is needed, also use option -case

        -replaceTable file     Specify a two-column file which will be used for search/replace The delimiter is any amount of spaces